linxicindyzeng/linxicindyzeng.github.io/_pages/about.md

 Welcome!

-I am an aspiring economist interested in applied microeconomics, education, media, and health.
-I am currently an incoming predoc at SIEPR.
+I am an aspiring economist interested in applied microeconomics, labor, and health.
+Currently a predoc at SIEPR.

-Email: linxi.cindy.zeng@gmail.com
+Email: zlxcindy@stanford.edu